 School pictures are taken annually.
 All students have class and individual pictures taken.
 However, you are under no obligation to purchase them.
-Imperial will be taking pictures on October 7 and the retake date to be determined in the fall.
+Imperial will be taking pictures in October and the retake date to be determined in the fall.
 Dates are subject to change.